leonbreedt/xmapper/README.txt

   fields or properties from our POCO types.

-NOTE: Since protobuf does not preserve object references, we'll use an ID
+NOTE: Since protobuf does not preserve object references within the message
-      schema for this.
-An object wanting to take a reference to another object takes some form of ID (string, integer), and we'll have an in-memory index that can be queried to retrieve the reference once the graph is loaded.
+      (it's a tree format), we'll use an ID scheme for this.
+An object wanting to take a reference to another object stores the identifier of that object (string, integer), and we'll have an in-memory index that can be queried to retrieve the reference once the graph is loaded.